Urban Search and Rescue (USAR)

 The main elements of HUSAR are focused on Task Force interoperability, as well as 24/7 operational readiness to deploy on short notice in response to domestic incidents.

-With the new federal HUSAR Program, Public Safety Canada plans to contribute to the strengthening of HUSAR capabilities with six Task Forces located in Vancouver (British Columbia), Calgary (Alberta), the Province of Manitoba, Toronto (Ontario), Montreal (Quebec), and Halifax (Nova Scotia).
+With the new federal HUSAR Program, Public Safety Canada contributes to the strengthening of HUSAR capabilities located in Vancouver (British Columbia), Calgary (Alberta), the Province of Manitoba and Toronto (Ontario), as well as the development of HUSAR capacity in Montreal (Quebec) and Halifax (Nova Scotia).

-The Department’s work will include updating the Classification Guide, and working with provinces/territories and/or municipalities, HUSAR Task Forces, and other key stakeholders to determine the long-term vision for HUSAR in Canada.
+The Department’s work includes updating the Classification Guide, and working with provinces/territories and/or municipalities, HUSAR Task Forces, and other key stakeholders to determine the long-term vision for HUSAR in Canada.

 Emergency Management News Releases